liferay/liferay-docs/discover/portal/articles/06-managing-apps/03-installing-apps-manually.markdown

 ## Manually Deploying an LPKG App [](id=manually-deploying-an-lpkg-app)

-When manually installing an LPKG app, the installation may hang with a server log message that resembles the following:
+When manually installing an LPKG app, the installation may hang with a server log message like this:

     14:00:15,789 INFO  [com.liferay.portal.kernel.deploy.auto.AutoDeployScanner][AutoDeployDir:252] Processing Liferay Push 2.1.0.lpkg

-This occurs when LPKG apps have the `restart-required=true` property in their `liferay-marketplace.properties` file (inside the LPKG file).
+This happens when LPKG apps have the `restart-required=true` property in their `liferay-marketplace.properties` file (inside the LPKG file).
 This property setting specifies that a server restart is required to complete the installation.